Tenet Healthcare: 2015–2016

-After first announcing the deal in March 2015, in January 2016 Tenet Healthcare closed a deal to form a joint venture with the non-profit organization Baylor Scott & White Health, with plans for the joint venture to own and operate a number of hospitals in North Texas.
+After first announcing the deal in March 2015, in January 2016 Tenet Healthcare closed a deal to form a joint venture with Baylor Scott & White Health, a non profit organizationwith plans for the joint venture to own and operate a number of hospitals in North Texas.
 The hospitals were all rebranded under the Baylor name over the coming months: Baylor Scott & White Medical Center — Centennial, Baylor Scott & White Medical Center – White Rock, Baylor Scott & White Medical Center – Lake Pointe, and Baylor Scott & White Medical Center – Sunnyvale.

 On October 3, 2016, it was announced that Tenet had agreed to pay a $514 million settlement in an agreement with the Department of Justice.
 According to the lawsuit filed in 2014, four hospitals then owned by Tenet had collaborated in a "kickback" scheme with Clinica de la Mama to increase hospital referrals of Medicaid patients, with two of Tenet's former subsidiaries admitting to "conspiring to defraud Medicaid."
 According to Modern Healthcare, as part of the agreement, the "federal government acknowledged that individuals at the hospitals withheld information from Tenet about the agreements and circumvented Tenet's policies and procedures to prevent such illegal conduct."

 In 2015, Tenet announced the acquisition of Baptist Health System of Birmingham, Alabama.
 Tenet's own Brookwood Medical Center in Birmingham would be included in the merger.
 The merger was finalized in 2016 and the new subsidiary was renamed Brookwood Baptist Health.

-In September 2016, an agreement between Tenet and Humana Inc, a health insurance company based in Louisville, Kentucky, came to an end, putting Tenet's facilities and physicians out-of-network for patients with Humana insurance, including those covered through commercial plans, Medicare Advantage, Healthcare Marketplace Exchange, Medicaid and TRICARE.
-A new agreement was reached in May 2017 and hospital outpatient centers and physicians returned to Humana Inc's network in June 2017.
+In September 2016, an agreement between Tenet and Humana Inc, a health insurance company based in Louisville, Kentucky came to an end, putting Tenet's facilities and physicians out-of-network for patients with Humana insurance, including those covered through commercial plans, Medicare Advantage, Healthcare Marketplace Exchange, Medicaid, and TRICARE.
+A new agreement was reached in May 2017 and hospital outpatient centers and physicians returned to Humana's network in June 2017.